JRCSTU/wltp/README.rst

     $ pip install wltp --pre -U                 ## Use `pip3` if both python-2 & 3 installed.

-Notice that :option:`--pre` is required, since all realeased packages so far were *pre*-release (``-alpha``) versions:
+Notice that :option:`--pre` is required, since all released packages so far were *pre*-release (``-alpha``) versions:

-If install has been succesfful, the :cmd:`wltpcmd.py` script must have been installed somewhere in your :envvar:`PATH`.
+If install has been successful, the :cmd:`wltpcmd.py` script must have been installed somewhere in your :envvar:`PATH`.
 Type this to check it:

     $ wltpcmd.py --version                      ## Check which version installed.
     wltpcmd.py 0.0.9-alpha.2